ashleydavis/nodejs-microservices-example/README.md

 - bitbucket-pipelines.yml -> Script that builds this system in the cloud on push to a Bitbucket repo.
 - docker-compose.yml -> Script that boots the whole system locally for development and testing.
-- Vagrantfile - Boots an Ubuntu VM that can be used for development, testing and running the provisioning scripts.
 - db-fixture/           -> Docker container configure to load a database fixture into the MongoDB database.
 - scripts/              -> Scripts for building and provisioning the system.
     - infrastructure/   -> Terraform scripts to build the cloud infrastructure.